 About Brooker Creek Preserve

 Brooker Creek Preserve is not a park, but a wilderness area.
-Responsibility for its management rests with Pinellas County's Department of Environmental Management which is under the direct supervision of the Pinellas County Board of County Commissioners.
+Management for the Preserve rests with the Pinellas County Department of Parks and Conservation Resources.

 The Preserve's namesake, Brooker Creek, is the only stream that enters Lake Tarpon and is a major influence on its water quality.
 The numerous channels of Brooker Creek enter the Preserve from wetlands in Hillsborough County and flow through a maze of swamps and uplands within the Preserve before combining into a single stream east of Lake Tarpon.